 One of my many girlfriends during that first year hanging out on the coast had an anole lizard, which she kept in a little fish tank in the van.
 Mealy worms weren’t good enough for her beloved “Chamelio”, so it needed fresh flies.
 So one of our daily rituals was catching live flies with our bare hands, tossing them into the tank, and closing the screen cover quickly before the fly recovered and flew back out.

 We would spend hours some days, hunting flies, with nothing better to do.
-And I got really good at it, sneaking up on them stealthily; watching Chamelio hunt them down and was our reward.
-Life is like that; whatever you spend your time and energy on, you get better at it.
+And I got really good at it, sneaking up on them stealthily; watching Chamelio hunt them down in the cage and was our reward.
+Life is like that; whatever you spend your time and energy on, you get better at.
 Was there a possible career in live-fly catching?

-After she graduated, we traveled up the coast to Oregon, including a few days hanging out in and around Eugene.
-We dreamed aloud about having an old house with a big garden with kids and chickens here someday.
+After she graduated from high school a few weeks later, we traveled up the coast to Oregon, including a few days hanging out in and around Eugene.
+We dreamed aloud about having an old house with a big garden with kids and chickens running around in it someday.

 After losing Stephanie, I never felt I could really be totally honest or tell the story of how I got this van.
 So I started hanging out with women that didn’t care so much about the truth, and more about just having a good time, usually in the back of the van.
 And there were plenty of those; I started adding a pebble to the engine cover and dash for each one; you want me to go count them all?